 Cave-like small kitchen with a decently long breakfast bar.
 Not the smallest kitchen in our collection of small kitchen images, but it’s fairly small and gives you a great idea of what you can do in a smallish kitchen space.

-Single wall contemporary kitchen with white cabinetry.
-Dining area directly in the kitchen space so it’s very efficient and also looks great.
+Single-wall contemporary kitchen with white cabinetry.
+The dining area is directly in the kitchen space so it’s very efficient and also looks great.

 The wood countertop and checkered backsplash make this tiny kitchen a winner.
 I’m not too crazy about the engraved cabinets (shaker style would look better) but the black and white backsplash and floor look amazing.

 White and black small kitchen with tiny peninsula off of which extends a cozy black dining table for 3 people.
 Living room adjacent to the kitchen – overall nice open-concept living space.